-- a) Summary statement of accomplishments; - b) Record of teaching activities and accomplishments: - the name and number of each graduate and undergraduate course taught during the reporting period, the credit value of each course, an indication of whether the course was co-taught and if so, the number of other instructors involved and the division of labour, the means of delivery, and number of students in each course; - ii) course revisions undertaken; - iii) the number of new graduate theses/Major Projects/OCPs supervised during the reporting year, the number completed, and the number still in progress from previous reporting years; - iv) the results of teaching evaluations by students, as well as peer evaluations undertaken at the request of the Dean, the School Director (or equivalent), or the Faculty Member; - v) participation in teaching workshops, training sessions or seminars; and - vi) any other information the Faculty Member considers relevant. - c) Record of research activities and accomplishments including: - i) books published (peer reviewed); - ii) articles published (peer reviewed); - iii) books and articles published (non-peer reviewed); - iv) reports, monographs and other publications; - v) conference papers presented; - vi) research and/or other scholarly work in progress; - vii) scholarly journals edited; - viii) grants, contracts, or other awards requested and received, pending and rejected (including name of agency or individual, title, amount requested or awarded, and date awarded or rejected) state for research awards whether principal or co-investigator; and
+- a) Summary statement of accomplishments; - b) Record of teaching activities and accomplishments: - i) the name and number of each graduate and undergraduate course taught during the reporting period; the credit and workload unit value of each course; an indication of whether the course was co-taught and if so, the number of other instructors involved and the division of labour; the means of delivery; and number of students in each course; - ii) course developments and revisions undertaken;

-- ix) other scholarly activities, including one's own graduate work or continuing education in progress, and/or peer assessments of one's scholarly activities. - d) Record of service and academic administration activities and accomplishments including: - i) committee and other service within the University, including number of ethics applications reviewed if a member of the Research Ethics Board; - ii) evidence of new course preparation and course revision, including innovative approaches to teaching; - iii) awards and honours received; - iv) administrative accomplishments related to program and school operations; - v) service to the scholarly and professional community; - vi) discipline-related service to the community or region; - vii) description of the nature and scope of outside professional activity; and - viii) any other information considered relevant by the Faculty Member.
+- iii) the number of new graduate dissertations, theses, or Major Projects and equivalents, supervised during the reporting year, the number completed, and the number still in progress from previous reporting years; - iv) the results of teaching evaluations by students, as well as peer evaluations undertaken at the request of the Dean; - v) participation in teaching workshops, training sessions or seminars; and - vi) any other information the Faculty Member considers relevant. - c) Record of research and scholarship activities and accomplishments as per Article 27.4 - d) Record of service, and academic administration activities and accomplishments as per Article 27.5 and 27.6.

-ARTICLE 27 Compensation Framework
+ARTICLE 31 Compensation Framework

-27.1 Salary Schedule
+31.1 Salary Schedule

-The salary schedule is located in Appendix D.
+The salary schedule is located in Appendix A